MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 >[!IMPORTANT]
 >After an RDMA connection is created, the TCP/IP connection that is used for the original protocol negotiation is no longer used.
 However, that connection is maintained in case the RDMA connections fail.

-### SMB Multichannel, RDMA-capable network adapters, and NIC Teaming compatibility
+### SMB Multichannel, RDMA-capable network adapters, and NIC teaming compatibility

 The following table summarizes the different capabilities that are available when you combine SMB Multichannel, RDMA (SMB Direct), and NIC teaming.